-How to use the SEARCH function in Excel
+What is the SEARCH function in Excel?

 The SEARCH function returns a number, corresponding to the position of the 1st character of the searched term within a text.
 It can be used for various reasons.